 Find the right real estate agent in Durham.

-We match you with one vetted Durham agent based on your needs, not who pays us the most.
-Free for homebuyers and sellers.
+We match you with one vetted Durham agent based on your needs, local fit, and responsiveness.
+Free to use.
 No spam, no pressure.

 $395,000